IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 #### Full

-Whenever the change you made needs more context you should you full message format.
+Whenever the change you made needs more context you should use full message format.

 The full message format is best summarized with the below rules: